How to fix a crossbite?

 There are many different treatment options and the choice will depend on the position and severity of the crossbite.
 Your orthodontist may suggest a fixed or removable expander for a posterior crossbite, and either limited braces or a plate for an anterior crossbite.
 Clear aligners can even be used in some instances.

-Only a specialist orthodontist has the three years of additional training to advise and undertake the right treatment for your child.
+Only a specialist orthodontist has three years of additional training to advise and undertake the right treatment for your child.
 Explore our Orthodontist Finder Tool to find a specialist near you.
 They will help you make the most cost-effective decision about how to treat your child’s crossbite.